10 Usability Sins that Make me Bounce and Never Come Back

 Bounce rate is the number or rather percentage of people who leave your site almost instantly after taking a quick look.
 People do not click or perform any other action on your site!

 Many people bounce due to your own mistakes as a web designer or blogger.

-- Layer ads hiding your content, I’m off.
-In contrast if there is a full page ad on while background I will stay.
+1. Overlay ads hiding your content: I’m off.
+In contrast if there is a full page ad on white background – an interstitial – I will stay.

-All these sins do not enhance your site, they break it, while at the same time you can very well live without them.
+All these sins do not enhance your site – they break it – while at the same time you can very well live without them.

 Please take basic usability into account and remove all of these no-nos.
 You’ll feel better afterwards.
 Your site visitors will stay longer too.